FatterCatDev/discord-casino/README.md

   - `/job cancel` – leave an active shift early if needed.
   - `/job stats [user]` – inspect XP, ranks, cooldowns, and recent shifts for yourself or a tagged user.
 - **Admin commands:**
-  - `/job reset user:<@User>` – clear a player’s shift cooldown so they can immediately start another burst.
+  - `/job reset user:<@User>` – refill a player’s stamina so they can immediately start another burst of shifts.
   - `/job resetstats user:<@User>` – reset ranks, XP, and streak data across every job for a player.

 ## Requests & Logging